Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/Gamepad.md

 ```

 >NOTE: Only the following combinations of devices/OSes currently support rumble:
->* PS4, Xbox and Switch controllers when connected to their respective consoles.
+>* PS4, Xbox and Switch controllers when connected to their respective consoles (requires console-specific packages to be installed in your project).
 >* PS4 controllers when connected to Mac or Windows/UWP computers.
 >* Xbox controllers on windows.
 [//]: # (TODO: are we missing any supported configs?)